Kukukin/FileAnalyzerJava/README.md

 - Basic documentation made with JavaDoc, located in the folder in project structure.
 ## Information
 - Made using JDK version 21.
-- .jar file was made using ShadowJar, so it already has the necessary dependencies, when launching you do not need to enter any VM options showing the path to JavaFX module. .jar file is located in /build/libs folder.
+- .jar file was made using ShadowJar, so it already has the necessary dependencies, when launching you do not need to enter any VM options showing the path to JavaFX module (If you are on Windows). .jar file is located in /build/libs folder.
 - Used JavaFX version 21.0.5 for Windows.
 To launch from other operating systems you need to manually enter --module-path to JavaFX and also type --add-modules javafx.controls,javafx.fxml